Dmitry-Borodkin/void_blog/2023/11-25-acquaintance-ii.md

     - Standard Library:

-        - Strings like in C++
+        - Strings like in C++.
-        - "Any" like in C++.
-(RTTI, etc.)
+        - "Any" like in C++ (RTTI, etc.).
-        - Smart pointers
+        - Smart pointers.
-        - Containers
+        - Containers.

     - Level-0.4:

-        - Variants/matching (ADT)
+        - Variants/matching (ADT).
-        - Generic types
+        - Generic types.
-        - Type inference (maybe later?)
+        - Type inference (maybe later?).

 - Kind of satellite projects:

-    - "C-fusion" and/or "Cxx-fusion" (Tools for "seamless" "integration" of third-party libraries with help of Clang "tooling").
+    - `C-fusion` and/or `Cxx-fusion` (Tools for "seamless" "integration" of third-party libraries with help of Clang "tooling").

     - "Fuse" some interesting libraries: GMP, GTK, Qt, Cairo, OpenGl, etc.

-...

 ---

-2023.11.16 - 2023.11.24
+2023.11.16 - 2023.11.25